 How to implement the Decorator design pattern in PHP for dynamic functionality?

 Member

-by lew , in category: PHP General , a year ago
+by lew , in category: PHP General , 2 years ago

+How to implement the Decorator design pattern in PHP for dynamic functionality?